Writing & Documents for Career Building

 - Free Cover Letter also offers templates and samples for a variety of careers and job types.

-3. Personal statements: Many forms of graduate education require a personal statement as a part of the application – and unfortunately, historians are not well-trained to talk about themselves.
-The following resources may be of help to students applying for graduate programs:
+Many forms of graduate education require a personal statement as a part of the application – and unfortunately, historians are not well-trained to talk about themselves.
+The following resource may be of help to students applying for graduate programs:

 - Writing Personal Statements Online is a guidebook written by a professor from Penn State, and it provides an excellent all-around resource for writing in this genre.